All Episodes

 What was it?

-It just, you know, it sometimes I think you just something just hits you wrong.
+The fact that they seem so cavalier about those dead men, it just, you know, sometimes I think you just, something just hits you wrong.

 And you start paying more attention to maybe what's not been said or reading between the lines and whatnot.

-Are you are you I guess you you you uh qualified yourself as a low information voter yet your daily dose of uh the New York Times and NPR.
+Is it safe to say, if I heard you correctly, I guess you qualified yourself as a low-information voter, yet your daily dose of the New York Times and NPR.

 What did you conclude that after spending so much time with the New York Times and NPR, you really didn't know a lot?